Snowflake-Labs/morphir-elm/docs/snowpark/snowpark-backend-generation.md

 - Generating code that manipulates [DataFrame](https://docs.snowflake.com/en/developer-guide/snowpark/scala/working-with-dataframes) expressions
 - Generating "plain" Scala code

-The backend identifies a series of patterns for deciding which strategy is used to convert the a function.
-These pattern apply to the way types and function are defined.
+The backend identifies a series of patterns for deciding which strategy is used to convert a function.
+These patterns apply to the way types and function are defined.

 ## Type definition patterns